Prabhat123456/MVVM/README.md

 # MVVM
 This is an sample project to describe How to use MVVM Model without using RXSwift and RxCocoa.
 The project converts one currency with exchange rate of another currency.
-So basically this is a currency converter app that used Coredata and MVVM
+So basically this is a currency converter app that used Coredata and MVVM.
+I have kept the URL of API as empty due to security and privacy constriant but if one has to use just insert Api URL in constant -> URL and form url with the help of URLBuilder.
+Rest is JSON Parsing and your app is ready.
+It strictly follows the MVVM with completion handler